phrogfibsh/DBsheetscript/README.md

 ## Autoplayers for DB
 **1. ahkautoplayer_ml3czus.ahk**

 Our latest autoplayer with more advanced options + selectable sheets on the spot.
-More likely to run slower if your pc is slow
+More likely to run slower if your PC is slow.

 **2. autohotkey.ahk**

 Old autoplayer built with sticks and stones.
-Still works just fine with a much simpler interface and generally runs faster
+Still works just fine with a much simpler interface and generally runs faster.
+May not be compatible with AHK v2.0.

 > [!NOTE]
 > Your PC's performance will affect how fast the autoplayer runs